 To be eligible for payment under this award, the purchase of equipment and technology must occur on or after the award start date, the items must be those specifically applied for and approved by the COPS Office, and they must meet the guidelines described in 2 C.F.R.
 Part 200, Subpart E - Cost Principles.
-For recipients that are state, local, or Tribal Government entities, award-funded equipment and technology must supplement, not supplant (replace), locally funded items that would have been funded even in the absence of this award.
-Funds currently budgeted or obligated for the purchase of equipment and technology may not be reallocated to other purposes or reimbursed upon receiving the SVPP award.
 Agencies should establish practices to receive, label, inventory, and track the location of all purchases made for award-funded equipment and technology.